AdapaDivya/hospital-management-system/README.md

 ## 🚀 Project Overview

-**MEDIASSIT** is a beginner-friendly Java project designed to demonstrate core Object-Oriented Programming concepts by building a real-world hospital management simulation.
+**Hospital Management System** is a beginner-friendly Java project designed to demonstrate core Object-Oriented Programming concepts by building a real-world hospital management simulation.

 It focuses on managing hospital data in a structured and modular way using classes and objects.